 - micro-OLED

 This technology is used mainly for screens measuring in the order of a micrometer.
 Hence, OLEDs have to be smaller: that is where the real technological challenge lies.
-To this date, this technology is still under development as only some wavelengths can be produced by micro-OLED
+To date, this technology is still under development as only some wavelengths can be produced by micro-OLED

 Types of OLED